 Sitting within the Indo-Burma hotspot, Vietnam is a long, narrow country of mountains and tropical forests.
 It runs the length of the eastern Indochina peninsula, meaning it spans a wide range of latitudes.
 This gives rise to an exceptional diversity of habitats and species, with the highest levels of endemism in the Southeast Asian continent.

 Years of support 0

 HECTARES CO-FUNDED 0 (1,929 acres)

 One of the most biologically diverse countries on Earth, Vietnam is of international conservation importance, harbouring around 10 per cent of the world’s species.
-It is also one of the fastest growing economies in the world, which is putting immense pressure on its exceptional biodiversity.
+The country is famous for its recently discovered species such as, Saola.

-Projects in Vietnam
+Our partners in Vietnam

 Viet Nature’s project in the rain forests of the Northern Annamites is concerned with a region that was affected by defoliant chemicals.
 As such, this project is part of a broader national plan to overcome the consequences of the Vietnam/American War.

 Poor soil erosion and low nutrient levels have meant that the land has been unable to naturally regenerate and lacks tree cover.
 In addition, the growth of two invasive grass species which shade out and prevent growth of native tree seedlings.